Review

 A bigger makeup kit isn't a better makeup kit.
 The most common mistake here is buying a beautiful 40-piece kit that's missing the exact lipstick your studio requires, and that mismatch shows on stage AND in every competition photo for the rest of the season.
 Buy what the studio specifies first.
 Add remover, setting spray, lashes, and lash glue second.
 Save the pretty kit for someone else's gift list.

-Your studio has named exact products (lipstick brand, eyeshadow palette, lash style): buy those exactly.
-The kit you assemble from the studio's list IS the kit: no prebuilt option will match it.
+• Your studio has named exact products (lipstick brand, eyeshadow palette, lash style): buy those exactly.
+The kit you assemble from the studio's list IS the kit.
+No prebuilt option will match it.

-Sensitive-skin dancer or young child: skip the heavy theatrical kits.
+• Sensitive-skin dancer or young child: skip the heavy theatrical kits.
 Test EVERY product at home a week before the event: formulation reactions don't show up until they've been on for an hour.

-First competition kit: build a backstage repair set.
+• First competition kit: build a backstage repair set.
 Remover, wipes, setting spray, lash glue backup, sharpeners, mirror.
 The boring stuff prevents more event-day disasters than the colors do.

-Older dancer, teacher, or studio buyer building for groups: Ben Nye Theatrical Creme or Mehron Celebre Professional.
+• Older dancer, teacher, or studio buyer building for groups: Ben Nye Theatrical Creme or Mehron Celebre Professional.
 More colors, more depth: worth it when you actually use them.

 Before You Buy

-Get the EXACT product names from your studio in writing.
+• Get the EXACT product names from your studio in writing.
 'Red lipstick' isn't enough.
 'MAC Ruby Woo' is enough.

-Buy remover AND a backup lash glue before the event.
+• Buy remover AND a backup lash glue before the event.
 Reactions and product failures happen at the worst possible time.

-Read the seller's policy on opened cosmetics.
+• Read the seller's policy on opened cosmetics.
 Almost every dance and beauty retailer treats opened lipstick as final sale.

-Don't trust general beauty influencer reviews for stage-light or sweat performance.
+• Don't trust general beauty influencer reviews for stage-light or sweat performance.
 A long-wear lipstick that's perfect for date night is wrong for a six-routine competition day.

 Buying Strategy

 Stage makeup is a requirements checklist disguised as a beauty purchase.
-The most common mistake is buying a beautiful 40-piece kit that doesn't include your studio's required lipstick: and that ONE mismatch shows up on stage AND in every competition photo for the rest of the season.
+The most common mistake is buying a beautiful 40-piece kit that doesn't include your studio's required lipstick.
+That ONE mismatch shows up on stage AND in every competition photo for the rest of the season.
 So work in this order: get the studio's exact required products in writing first, build a backstage repair set second (remover, wipes, setting spray, lash glue backup, sharpeners), then look at prebuilt kits ONLY if you still have gaps.
 Don't start with the prebuilt kit.

 What We Would Do

 For a competition routine, we'd email or text the studio for exact product names BEFORE buying anything: 'red lipstick' is not a product, 'MAC Ruby Woo' is a product.
 We'd buy those exact items first.
 Then we'd add the repair set: makeup remover, wipes, setting spray, backup lash glue, sharpeners, cotton swabs, a small mirror.
-Then: and only then: we'd add a smaller starter kit (Mehron Dancer's, Ben Nye Personal Creme, or Graftobian Student) if there are still gaps.
+Then, and only then, we'd add a smaller starter kit (Mehron Dancer's, Ben Nye Personal Creme, or Graftobian Student) if there are still gaps.
 We'd skip pro kits with effects items unless the routine is character or theatre work.
 And we'd PATCH TEST lash glue at home a week before show day.
 Discovering an allergy on the bus to competition is the worst case.

 Buyer Walkthrough